gradle/build-tool-training-exercises/Gradle_Build_Cache_Deep_Dive/exercise1/README.md

     * Strongly recommend taking *Incremental Builds and Build Caching* training first

 ---
-### Disable Remote Cache
+### Note that Remote Cache is Disabled

-Update the `settings.gradle.kts` file to disable the remote cache and enable the local cache:
+In the `settings.gradle.kts` file notice that the local cache is enabled while the remote cache is disabled.
+Feel free to enable the remote cache if you want to use build scan comparison to help analyze cache information.

 ```kotlin
 buildCache {